There are several changes now that the parks and resorts are reopen, including new Walt Disney World health and safety protocols.

 Face masks are required when entering and exiting dining locations.
 You don’t need to wear a mask while eating or drinking at designated dining locations and relaxation stations.

 However, you cannot just walk around the park without a mask if you have a snack or drink in hand.
-Yes, you may remove your mask for a brief moment to eat or sip a beverage, but then you must put it back on.
+You also must keep your mask on in attraction queues, meaning no eating or drinking while waiting in line for a ride.

 Per Disney, “You may remove your face covering while actively eating or drinking, but you should be stationary and maintain appropriate physical distancing.”